DavidSReich/GIPHYTags/README.md

 What is/are GIPHY Tags?

 GIPHY Tags is a Swift example application.
-It is a Xcode 9 project (beta 6) and Swift 4.
+It is a Xcode 9 project and Swift 4.

 It queries the GIPHY website via its URL interface, and uses the tags returned to search deeper and deeper.
 (This isn't necessarily a good thing.)